 Skip to content

 The Arkansas chapter is pleased to be actively involved in the FBI National Academy Associates Youth Leadership Program.
-This is a week-long program focusing on leadership development, for which youth from all across the country participate.
+The Youth Leadership Program (YLP), hosted by the FBI National Academy Associates (FBINAA), provides high school students with an immersive 8-day advanced leadership training experience.
+This program is designed to build skills, resilience, and a commitment to service and social responsibility among young leaders.
+The program includes academic, fitness, and hands-on experiences.
 The participants are sponsored by their state chapter of the FBI National Academy Associates, and spend the week in our nation’s capital and at the FBI Academy in Quantico, Virginia.

 The FBI National Academy Associates, Inc. is seeking qualified youth who have demonstrated above average academic standards, as well as good citizenship, to participate in a week-long program of leadership development in our Nation’s Capitol, including the FBI Academy at Quantico.